zhelenskiy/Kotcell/README.md

 ------

-Here is approximate list of languages with their comparison in the context of the app.
+Here is an approximate list of languages with their comparison in the context of the app.

 <table>
   <tr>